 Osteoporosis literally means ‘brittle bones’ – bones that are more likely to break if you fall over.
 The process by which bones become brittle is a gradual process that takes place over many years.

+Bone is at its strongest around the age of 30.
 As we age, the density of our bones gradually decreases.
 Over time, the rate at which the body breaks down bone outpaces the rate at which it is made and our bones become lighter and more fragile.
 At menopause, this process takes a nose-dive, and women can lose up to 20% of their bone density in the 5 to 7 years after menopause.

 When bone density dips below a certain point, you are said to have osteopenia (the milder version) or osteoporosis.